 What is the cheapest internet provider in La Linea?

-Digi offers the cheapest fibre packages, starting around €25 per month for fibre plus a mobile line.
-Movistar and Vodafone are more expensive (€35 to €50) but have better coverage and customer service.
-For remote workers who need reliable speeds, Movistar fibre is the safe bet.
+Digi offers the most affordable fibre packages, with public listings showing fibre plus a mobile line from around €25 per month.
+Movistar and Vodafone cost more but have broader building coverage and local shop support.
+For remote workers who need reliable speeds, Movistar fibre is the safer bet.
+MasMovil and Pepephone are also worth checking for competitive bundles.

 How much cheaper is living in La Linea than Gibraltar overall?